-SchoolTutoring Academy’s tutoring programs for Frankfort students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Frankfort, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Community Schools of Frankfort follow the Common Core Standards in Math and Language Arts and state developed frameworks for learning in other core and elective subjects.
 The standards detail the learning expectations within the major topics of each subject and provide grade level expectations and benchmarks for students to meet.
 The statewide assessments in core subjects use these objectives which aligns the process of instruction and assessment to provide a measure for student achievement.